RosaEs/Getting-and-Cleaning-Data/CodeBook.md

 Subject ID are in subject_train.txt and subject_test.txt Activity ID are in Y_train.txt and Y_test.txt
 Activity ID and their correspondent labels are in the file activity_labels.txt.
-Names and index of measurements are in file features.txt
+Names and index of measurements are in file features.txt.

 Merge the training sets and the test sets.